-“Trade NAFTA” visa for professional positions held by citizens of Mexico and Canada; issued initially for up to three years, and renewable in three year increments for an unlimited period provided no steps are taking to apply for U.S. permanent residency (“green card”).
+“Trade NAFTA” visa for professional positions held by citizens of Mexico and Canada; issued initially for up to three years, and renewable in three-year increments for an unlimited period provided no steps are taken to apply for U.S. permanent residency (“green card”).

 “Visa Waiver” program for tourism or business available to nationals of certain countries; payment of honoraria and/or expense reimbursement allowed only if U.S. visit does not exceed nine (9) days and U.S. visits over prior six months do not exceed five (5); limited to a maximum of 90 days with no extension or change of visa classification allowed.

 For more information, see the Visitor Visas section of the U.S. State Department website.